buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcFillAreaStyleHatching.md

 A repetition factor that determines the distance between adjacent hatch lines.
 The factor can either be defined by a parallel offset, or by a repeat factor provided by _IfcVector_.

 { .change-ifc2x3}
-> IFC2x3 CHANGE&nbsp; The attribute type of _StartOfNextHatchLine_ has changed to a SELECT of _IfcPositiveLengthMeasure_ (new) and _IfcOneDirectionRepeatFactor_.
+> IFC2x3 CHANGE  The attribute type of _StartOfNextHatchLine_ has changed to a SELECT of _IfcPositiveLengthMeasure_ (new) and _IfcOneDirectionRepeatFactor_.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute type of _StartOfNextHatchLine_ has changed to a SELECT of _IfcPositiveLengthMeasure_ (new) and _IfcVector_.
+> IFC4 CHANGE  The attribute type of _StartOfNextHatchLine_ has changed to a SELECT of _IfcPositiveLengthMeasure_ (new) and _IfcVector_.

 ### PointOfReferenceHatchLine
 A Cartesian point which defines the offset of the reference hatch line from the origin of the (virtual) hatching coordinate system.
 The origin is used for mapping the fill area style hatching onto an annotation fill area or surface.
 The reference hatch line would then appear with this offset from the fill style target point.
 If not given the reference hatch lines goes through the origin of the (virtual) hatching coordinate system.

 { .change-ifc2x3}
-> IFC2x3 CHANGE&nbsp; The usage of the attribute _PointOfReferenceHatchLine_ has changed to not provide the Cartesian point which is the origin for mapping, but to provide an offset to the origin for the mapping.
+> IFC2x3 CHANGE  The usage of the attribute _PointOfReferenceHatchLine_ has changed to not provide the Cartesian point which is the origin for mapping, but to provide an offset to the origin for the mapping.
 The attribute has been made OPTIONAL.

 ### PatternStart
 A distance along the reference hatch line which is the start point for the curve style font pattern of the reference hatch line.